Australian Cattle Dog: Temperament

 Like many working dogs, the Australian Cattle Dog has high energy levels, an active mind, and a level of independence.
 The breed ranks 10th in Stanley Coren's The Intelligence of Dogs, rated as one of the most intelligent dogs ranked by obedience command trainability.
 The Cattle Dog needs plenty of exercise, companionship and a job to do, so a non-working dog might participate in dog sports, learning tricks, or other activities that engage its body and mind.

 When on home ground, the Australian Cattle Dog is an affectionate and playful pet.
 However, it is reserved with people it does not know and naturally cautious in new situations.
 Its attitude to strangers makes it an excellent guard dog when trained for this task, and it can be socialised to become accustomed to a variety of people from an early age as a family pet.
 It is good with older, considerate children, but will herd people by nipping at their heels, particularly younger children who run and squeal.
 By the time puppies are weaned, they should have learned that the company of people is pleasurable, and that responding to cues from a person is rewarding.
 The bond that this breed can create with its owner is strong and will leave the dog feeling protective towards the owner, typically resulting in the dog's never being too far from the owner's side.
 The Australian Cattle Dog can be the friendliest of companions although it is quick to respond to the emotions of its owners, and may defend them without waiting for a command.
-The ACD was originally bred to move reluctant cattle by biting, and it will bite if treated harshly.
+It was originally bred to move reluctant cattle by biting, and it will bite if treated harshly.
 The Australian Cattle Dog's protective nature and tendency to nip at heels can be dangerous as the dog grows into an adult if unwanted behaviours are left unchecked.

 While an Australian Cattle Dog generally works silently, it will bark in alarm or to attract attention.
-It has a distinctive intense, high-pitched bark.
 Barking can be a sign of boredom or frustration, although research has shown that pet dogs increase their vocalisation when raised in a noisy environment.
 It responds well to familiar dogs, but when multiple dogs are present, establishing a pecking order can trigger aggression.
 It is not a breed that lives in a pack with other dogs.